wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/K8s/K8s-OpenSource-List.md

 ## Security

 - [kubescape #Project#](https://github.com/armosec/kubescape): kubescape is the first tool for testing if Kubernetes is deployed securely as defined in Kubernetes Hardening Guidance by to NSA and CISA

+- [Datree #Project#](https://github.com/datreeio/datree): Prevent Kubernetes misconfigurations from reaching production (again 😤 )!
+Datree is a CLI tool to ensure K8s manifests and Helm charts follow best practices as well as your organization’s policies.
+See our docs: https://hub.datree.io